TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 ## Introduction

-This project focuses on developing a simulated quadruped robot (robot dog) in the **MuJoCo** physics engine, integrated with **ROS 2 Humble** for visualization and waypoint navigation.
+This task focuses on developing a simulated quadruped robot (robot dog) in the **MuJoCo** physics engine, integrated with **ROS 2 Humble** for visualization and waypoint navigation.
 The goal is to build a system capable of:

 - Navigating from **point A to point B** using waypoints selected from **RViz**
 - Detecting obstacles in the environment
 - (Advanced) Performing **dynamic jumping** maneuvers onto and off a box

-This simulation tests our understanding of **robot kinematics**, **perception**, **motion planning**, and **control** in a physics-based simulation environment.

-The project uses an **open-source quadruped robot model** (e.g., MIT Mini Cheetah or Stanford Doggo), with the intent to implement a **trot gait**, inverse kinematics, and stable locomotion.
+The project uses an **open-source quadruped robot model** (Unitree B2) to implement a **trot gait** based waypoint navigation, inverse kinematics, and stable locomotion.
 The system is modular and extensible, allowing future extensions such as obstacle avoidance and jumping behavior.
+The content is organized in shown below manner starting from model visualization in (RViz) and Mujuco, implementing a ROS2 Bridge to waypoint navigation

 ---